stevemussmann/admixturePipeline/README.md

 ```

 ## Usage:
 It is assumed that you have already processed your data with admixturePipeline.py and distructRerun.py.
-Simply execute the cvSum.py script in the directory containing your cv_file.MajClust.txt output from distructRerun.py to generate the summary information for your major and minor cluster runs identified by CLUMPAK.
+Simply execute the cvSum.py script in the directory containing your cv_file.MajClust.txt and loglikelihood_file.MajClust.txt outputs from distructRerun.py to generate the summary information for your major and minor cluster runs identified by CLUMPAK.

 The output of this program is a plot of boxplots representing the variation in the CV values found by different runs of ADMIXTURE.
 The X axis of the plot corresponds to K values, while the Y axis corresponds to the CV values.
 Lower CV values are preferred.
 The plot file name will be same as your input file, but with a .png extension (i.e., "cv_file.MajClust.png").
 Boxplots for minor clusters, if present, are plotted alongside the major cluster CV value distributions in this same plot.
 The summary statistics are saved in a file named "cv_output.txt" unless you use the -o option to specify a custom file name.
+As of version 3.0.2, the same summary statistics and boxplots are also prepared by this module for loglikelihood values.

 List of current options:
 * **-c / --cv:** Specify the name of your file with cross-validation values for your admixture runs (optional, default = cv_file.MajClust.txt).
+* **-l / --ll:** Specify the name of your file with loglikelihood values for your admixture runs (optional, default = loglikelihood.MajClust.txt).
-* **-o / --out:** Specify the name of your output file (optional, default = cv_output.txt).
+* **-o / --out:** Specify the name of your cv value output file (optional, default = cv_output.txt).
+* **-L / --llout:** Specify the name of your loglikelihood output file (optional, default = loglikelihood_output.txt).

 ## Outputs:

 The following outputs will be produced in the directory where cvSum.py was executed:
 * **cv_file.MajClust.png**: Boxplot chart providing a visual summary of your your CV values for both major and minor cluster runs.
 * **cv_output.txt**: Text file containing summary statistics of CV values for each K.
+* **loglikelihood_file.MajClust.png**: Boxplot chart providing a visual summary of your your loglikelihood values for both major and minor cluster runs.
+* **loglikelihood_output.txt**: Text file containing summary statistics of loglikelihood values for each K.

 # 5. runEvalAdmix.py <a name="runevaladmix"></a>